Tests for colour vision defects and types of colour blindness

 Each coloured disc is numbered on the bottom to enable scoring the results against a key.
 The closer the match between the test sequence of caps and the correct sequence, the more accurate the person's colour perception is.

 An abbreviated version of the 100 Hue test — called the Farnsworth-Munsell D15 Test — contains only 15 numbered discs of different hues.
-The D15 test, like the Ishihara Colour Vision Test, is for colour vision screening purposes only, and cannot quantify the severity of a person's colour blindness.
+The D15 test, like the Ishihara Colour Vision Test, is for colour vision screening purposes only, and cannot quantify the severity of a person's colour defect.

-Who should take a colour blind test?
+Who should take a colour vision test?

 Online colour blind tests